jawg/meta-tile-spec/README.md

-# Mapsquare Meta Tile specification
+# Map Meta Tile specification

 A specification for encoding metatiles for either transport or storage.